jennifernha/Microsoft-Movie-Analysis/README.md

 ## Overview

 A one-paragraph overview of the project, including the business problem, data, methods, results and recommendations.
+***

 ## Business Problem

 Microsoft sees all the big companies creating original video content and they want to get in on the fun.
 They have decided to create a new movie studio, but they don’t know anything about creating movies.

 In order to assist the stakeholders at Microsoft to make data-driven decision for their new business, we will be reviewing and analyzing datasets to provide a viable and profitable business option.
-The findings and recommendations will help the stakeholders with better understanding in this industry, how to better spend their budget, and who to work with to drive a successful outcome.
+The findings and recommendations will help the stakeholders with better understanding of movie industry, to decide when to release their movies and who to work with to drive a successful outcome.

 ***
 Questions to consider:
+* When is the best time of year to release a movie?
-* Which genres are the most profi`table and yield the highest ROI?
+* Which genres are the most profitable and yield the highest ROI?
-* What is the ideal budget range to yield the highest ROI?
 * Who are the top casts and directors in those genres that Microsoft should work with?
 ***

 ## Data
 For this project, the following data sets from The Numbers and IMDb were used to answer the questions in the above.

-* `tn_movie_budgets`: This data set from The Numbers contains movie production budget, domestic, and international revenue amount by movie, which will be used to conduct ROI anaylsis.
+* `new_movie_budgets` & `tn_movie_budgets`: This data set from The Numbers contains movie production budget, domestic, and international revenue amount by movie, which will be used to conduct ROI anaylsis.

-* `imdb_name_basics`: This data set from IMDb contains general movie information with movie title, runtime, genre(s).
-Every movie has a unique ID (`tconst`) assigned, which will be used as primary key/foreign key to join other imdb data sets.
+* `imdb_name_basics`: This data set from IMDb contains general movie information with movie title, runtime, and genre(s).
+Every movie has a unique ID (`tconst`) assigned, which will be used as primary key to join other imdb data sets.

-* `imdb_title_principals`: This data set from IMDb contains job title for people who participated in a film with a unique ID (`nconst`) that can be used to identify individual participants.
+* `imdb_title_principals`: This data set from IMDb contains job titles for people who participated in a film with a unique ID (`nconst`) that can be used to identify individual participants.
 This dat set also includes a foreign key (`tconst`).

 * `imdb_title_basics`: This dat set from IMDb contains names of individuals in the business with their profession title(s), movies they participated listed with the `tconst`, and their unique ID `nconst`.
 ***